 HQLabs created a seamless affiliate management workflow using Chargebee, Typeform, and Zapier, simply by setting up a Typeform on their website.
 With a zap, an entry is, then created in the affiliate database.
 Then the team sets up and sends an affiliate coupon code from Chargebee, which also helps calculate payouts to affiliates.
 Check out Chargebee’s integration with Zapier

-For HQLabs, the effort that they now have to invest into subscription and billing management has probably gone down 90%.
+For HQLabs, the effort that they now have to invest in subscription and billing management has probably gone down 90%.
 All they have to do, now, is check for outliers.

 He goes on to add, “What we plan to do next is scale those up rather quickly so that it just works.
 I guess the game-changer is that it just works, and that goes for the entire Chargebee process, by the way.
 We're a subscription business, so subscription management and invoicing are necessary for what we do.
 It's also simply something that I think any business with our business model simply needs to do.
 It's something that will give you a huge competitive advantage.”